April 2, 2020 0 Comment

 What are the Characteristics of a Toxic Work Culture?

 Contrary to popular belief, toxic workplace culture is not just about inefficient and unproductive employees within the organization.
-Rather it is more about a workplace plagued with infighting, falling productivity, unhappiness and dissatisfaction of employees.

 In most cases, the elements of toxic work culture are right there in the open and thus are easily identifiable.
-Many times they remain hidden and require significant effort from the senior leaders to be uncovered.

 The most common signs of toxic organizational culture are as follows: